 The infamous ‘green tip’ bullet which all vets will recall with mixed emotions.
 A fervor for some, despise from others, (particularly the purists who stand fast that all service rifles should start with something that says “.30”).
 Either way, love it or not, it is recognized by all AR shooters for one reason or another.
 It was demonized by a recent tenant of the White House for being “armor piercing” and broadcast that it should be banned from citizen ownership as “common sense.”

 I hate to break it to the uninformed writer of that sentiment, but there is nothing new under the sun about the “armor piercing” magic of the M855.
 The Soviets were involved in this “armor piercing” business way back in the day with their 7.62X54R cartridge.
 It was fired from the magnificent (or at least functional and durable as hell) Mosin-Nagant, a rifle that was a major player in several wars.
 The original Soviet cartridges for the Mosin were corrosive-primed and fired a 148gr. bullet which had a steel core.
-Rather than using the soft lead core common to most bullets, the steel core acts like a spike that is capable of penetrating thin steel and bi-metal armor.
+Rather than using the soft lead core common to most bullets, the steel core acts as a spike.
+It is capable of penetrating thin steel and bi-metal armor.
 Even when it was introduced, the M855 was nothing new, it was just an old concept reused in a newer application.

 Let’s get down to brass tacks and look at some of the different kinds of .223 ammo from the leading brands, broken down by the best-specified uses.